usnistgov/800-63-3/sp800-63-3/sec8_references.md

 <a name="A-130"></a>[A-130] OMB Circular A-130, *Managing Federal Information as a Strategic Resource*, July 28, 2016, available at: <https://obamawhitehouse.archives.gov/sites/default/files/omb/assets/OMB/circulars/a130/a130revised.pdf>.

-<a name="SP800-30"></a>[SP 800-30] NIST Special Publication 800-30, *Guide for Conducting Risk Assessments*, September 2012, available at: <http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-30r1.pdf>.
+<a name="SP800-30"></a>[SP 800-30] NIST Special Publication 800-30, *Guide for Conducting Risk Assessments*, September 2012, available at: <https://doi.org/10.6028/NIST.SP.800-30r1>.

-<a name="SP800-37"></a>[SP 800-37] NIST Special Publication 800-37, *Guide for Applying the Risk Management Framework to Federal Information Systems, A Security Life Cycle Approach*, February 2010, available at: <http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-37r1.pdf>.
+<a name="SP800-37"></a>[SP 800-37] NIST Special Publication 800-37 Revision 1, *Guide for Applying the Risk Management Framework to Federal Information Systems, A Security Life Cycle Approach*, February 2010 (updated June 5, 2014), available at: <https://doi.org/10.6028/NIST.SP.800-37r1>.

-<a name="SP800-53A"></a>[SP 800-53A] NIST Special Publication 800-53A, *Assessing Security and Privacy Controls in Federal Information Systems and Organizations, Building Effective Assessment Plans*, December 2014, available at: <http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53Ar4.pdf>.
+<a name="SP800-53A"></a>[SP 800-53A] NIST Special Publication 800-53A Revision 4, *Assessing Security and Privacy Controls in Federal Information Systems and Organizations, Building Effective Assessment Plans*, December 2014 (updated December 18, 2014), available at: <https://doi.org/10.6028/NIST.SP.800-53Ar4>.

 <a name="RSDOPS"></a>[RSDOPS] UK Cabinet Office, Good Practice Guide 43, *Requirements for Secure Delivery of Online Public Services (RSDOPS)*, November 3, 2014, available at: <https://www.gov.uk/government/publications/requirements-for-secure-delivery-of-online-public-services>.
 <a name="GPG44"></a>[GPG 44] UK Cabinet Office, Good Practice Guide 44, *Authentication and Credentials for use with HMG Online Services*, August 8, 2016, available at: <https://www.ncsc.gov.uk/guidance/authentication-and-credentials-use-hmg-online-services-gpg-44>.